simoneko/NuPagadi/README.md

 # NuPagadi
-Clone of the popular 80' game
+Clone of the popular 80' game, created via JavaFX

 Catch all the eggs that are coming down at you!
 ![NuPagadi](https://github.com/simoneko/NuPagadi/blob/master/np.JPG)